dell/csm-docs/content/docs/getting-started/installation/openshift/powerstore/prerequisite/_index.md

 The following requirements must be fulfilled in order to successfully use the iSCSI protocol with the CSI PowerStore driver:

 - Ensure that the necessary iSCSI initiator utilities are installed on each Kubernetes worker node.
-This typically includes the _iscsi-initiator-utils_ package for RHEL or _open-iscsi_ package for Ubuntu.
+This typically includes the _iscsi-initiator-utils_ package for RHEL.
-- Enable and start the _iscsid_ service on each Kubernetes worker node.
-This service is responsible for managing the iSCSI initiator.
-You can enable the service by running the following command on all worker nodes: `systemctl enable --now iscsid`
 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.
 - To configure iSCSI in Red Hat OpenShift clusters, you can create a `MachineConfig` object using the console or `oc` to ensure that the iSCSI daemon starts on all the Red Hat CoreOS nodes.
 Here is an example of a `MachineConfig` object: